Legal

 Effective Date: 07.10.2025

 This Privacy Policy explains how Srev's Crew (.SREC.) processes personal data when users access the website, authenticate with a .SREC.
 ID or enabled external login providers, link external platform accounts, submit tickets, use support chats, interact with moderation systems, subscribe to announcements, or access staff tools.
-It is written to reflect the current .SREC. web, backend, and bot security model.
+It is written to reflect the current Srev's Crew web, backend, and security model.

-The controller responsible for processing personal data is Srev's Crew (.SREC.).
+The responsible organization for personal data processing is Srev's Crew (.SREC.).
+Srevuplo is the founder, sole owner, rights holder, and Chief Executive of Srev's Crew (.SREC.).
+Public summaries should identify Srev's Crew (.SREC.) as the responsible organization for privacy matters.
 Data protection and legal requests may be submitted using the contact details listed in the Impressum.

 2. Data We Process